pkking/quick-mirror-openeuler/README.rst

 -------

 -a
     Always check the file list.
-This disables the optimization which doesn't process the file list if it hasn't changed from the local copy.
+This disables the optimization in which the file list isn't processed at all if it hasn't changed from the local copy.
-    Useful if you believe that some files have gone missing Configuratio
+    Useful if you believe that some files have gone missing from your repository and you want to force them to be fetched.

 -c
     Configuration file to use.